 I'm not really sure how or why we started calling it that, but the Agents love it, and even Andrew will go over and grab his favorite little chair and plop down and start munching on a nice board book.

 We go to the library every Friday and stock up on a new selection of books for the upcoming week.
-As I mentioned in this post, I help the process along by choosing several for her to browse rather than expecting her to narrow down the choices on her own.
+I help the process along by choosing several for her to browse rather than expecting her to narrow down the choices on her own.
 We typically return home with 10-15 selections; some of our recent favorites are listed here.

 |Book party at Gatwick Airport, London|